Child Labor Laws: Where Can Teens Legally Work?

 Work for 16- and 17-Year-Olds

 Once young people turn age 16, they have more work opportunities.
-Sixteen- and 17-year old minors can do any non-hazardous job.
-The U.S. Secretary of Labor declares which jobs are hazardous for minor workers (including those above).
+Sixteen- and 17-year-old minors can do any non-hazardous job.
+The U.S. Secretary of Labor determines which jobs are hazardous for minors (including those listed above).

 Work for 14- and 15-Year-Olds

-Children under the age of 16 cannot work during school hours.
+Children under 16 cannot work during school hours.
 School hours depend on the local public school standards, even if the child is not attending school.
 Homeschooled minors or children in private schools with different hours can still not work during their local public school hours.

-Certain types of jobs are prohibited for 14- and 15-year-olds, including door-to-door sales, using power-driven machinery, construction, and cooking over an open flame.
+Certain jobs are prohibited for 14- and 15-year-olds, including door-to-door sales, operating power-driven machinery, construction, and cooking over an open flame.

 Work for Children 13 and Younger

-Most jobs are off-limits for children under the age of 14.
-Children can do some jobs, including delivering newspapers, babysitting, small chores, and working for family business.
-Children under 14 can also do non-hazardous farm work on small farms with parental permission or working on family farms.
+Most jobs are off-limits to children under 14.
+Children can do some jobs, including delivering newspapers, babysitting, doing small chores, and working for the family business.
+Children under 14 can also do non-hazardous work on small farms with parental permission or work on family farms.

 Working Hours and Conditions for Teen Employees

-Workers under the age of 16 cannot work before 7 a.m. anytime of the year or after 7 p.m. during the school year (including Saturdays or during spring break).
+Workers under the age of 16 cannot work before 7 a.m. at any time of year or after 7 p.m. during the school year (including Saturdays or during spring break).
 During the rest of the year, these young workers cannot work past 9 p.m.

 Minors cannot work shifts more than 3 hours on a school day or 8 hours on other days.
-Workers under 16 cannot work more than 18 hours in a school week or 40 maximum hours a week at other times of the year.
+Workers under 16 cannot work more than 18 hours in a school week or more than 40 hours a week at other times of the year.

 There are different working hours and conditions for young workers doing farm work.
 For permitted farm jobs, workers under 16 cannot work during school hours.
 Once they turn 16, they can work on a farm at any time, inside or outside school hours.